yihui/yihui.org/content/en/2017-12-04-formatting-papers.md

 There is a long way to go, and [**bookdown**](https://github.com/rstudio/bookdown) was my first step.
 My strong belief in R Markdown is based on the fact it is limited in terms of typesetting (i.e., being limited is a feature).
 By comparisons, other tools like LaTeX and Word are totally open-ended, and that is why they can quickly become complicated, and people tend to [build too many walls and not enough bridges](https://en.wikiquote.org/wiki/Talk:Isaac_Newton#.22We_build_too_many_walls....22_Source.3F).

 And what is even worse is that we are unconsciously making ourselves prisoners inside the walls we built, and we think we have been working hard.

+## Appendix

+Below I have collected some examples that show the pain of authors when they are forced to do things irrelevant to the content of their papers:

+- [Nick Tierney](https://twitter.com/nj_tierney/status/939800909978017792) felt desperate when being required to submit a Word version of the paper (presumably the paper was written in LaTeX or R Markdown).